-Through its investment in OneWeb, the Group benefits from a compelling entry point to the considerable LEO constellation opportunity in the Connectivity applications (excluding Fixed Broadband) in particular in Fixed Data, Government Services and Mobility, with, in addition, a strong commercial potential for 'win-win' co-operation thanks to complementarity of resources and assets.
+Through its investment in OneWeb, the Group benefits from a compelling entry point to the considerable LEO constellation opportunity in the Connectivity applications (excluding Fixed

+Broadband), in particular in Fixed Data, Government Services and Mobility, with, in addition, a strong commercial potential for "win-win" co-operation thanks to complementarity of resources and assets.

-With 2/3 of its satellite network already in orbit, the OneWeb constellation enjoys valuable ITU-backed priority spectrum rights and will operate 648 satellites in low orbit (LEO) offering low latency.
-This first generation of satellites will offer global coverage and deliver 1.1 Tbps of capacity addressing the government, fixed data and mobility markets.
+With two-thirds of its satellite network already in orbit, the OneWeb constellation enjoys valuable ITU-backed priority spectrum rights and will operate 648 satellites in low orbit (LEO) offering low latency.
+This first generation of satellites will offer global coverage and deliver 1.1 Tbps of capacity addressing the Government, Fixed Data and Mobility markets.
 A second-generation constellation will be considered and would provide significant enhancements in terms of capacity, flexibility and economics.
-Following Russia's invasion of Ukraine, OneWeb had to suspend the remaining six upcoming launches for its first generation which were planned from Baikonur Cosmodrome.
-Since then, OneWeb entered into agreements with SpaceX and New Space India that will enable to resume satellite launches.
+Following Russia's invasion of Ukraine, OneWeb had to suspend the remaining six upcoming launches for its first generation, which were planned from Baikonur Cosmodrome.
+Since then, OneWeb entered into agreements with SpaceX and New Space India that will enable it to resume satellite launches.

-A Global Distribution Partnership to Address Key Connectivity Verticals has been signed between Eutelsat and OneWeb: it reflects the deepening cooperation between the two companies and showcases the synergies between them, delivering Eutelsat's extensive commercial reach to OneWeb while complementing Eutelsat's fleet of geostationary satellites with low Earth orbit assets.
+A Global Distribution Partnership to Address Key Connectivity Verticals has been signed between Eutelsat and OneWeb: it reflects the deepening cooperation between the two companies and showcases the synergies between them, delivering Eutelsat's extensive commercial reach to OneWeb while complementing Eutelsat's fleet of geostationary satellites with Low Earth Orbit assets.
 It paves the way for the companies to work together on developing combined GEO/LEO connectivity solutions.
+This agreement was strengthened by an exclusive commercial partnership agreement, with Eutelsat taking a firm commitment for some OneWeb's capacity and benefitting from exclusive use over certain pre-determined sales regions and verticals, in particular continental Europe and Global cruise.